jambuur/APEDSK99/README.md

 CALL CDSK([1-3],"8 character DOAD name"): This subprogram maps DSK[1-3] to a DOAD.
 The DOAD name must be 8 characters, padded with the appropriate amount of spaces if shorter.

+CALL SDSK([

 When a CALL is unsuccesful it generates an "* INCORRECT STATEMENT" error.

+One thing to keep in mind with Extended Basic is that DSR CALL's don't work from a running program, only from the "command prompt".
+TI BASIC is not that picky.

 ### *Uploading Sketches*